VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 You can see the list of available models for each process in the sections about the models, *e.g.* [here for photosynthesis](@ref photosynthesis_page).

-Models can use three types of entries in `PlantBiophysics.jl`:
+Models can use three types of entries:

 - Parameters
 - Meteorological information